 Krystal Moss Columbia, SC I’m 16 years old and growing up around Blythewood SC was a really hard thing.
 When I was little kids would call me a mutt and pick at me.
 They’d try to cut my curls off and say many hurtful things about my race.
 For a long time I was afraid […]

-Mariko Lockhart Seattle, WA My dad was black, born in Panama, as my grandfather from Monserrat went there to work on the Canal.
+Mariko Lockhart, Seattle, WA.
+Collected from The Race Card Project, On Location: Seattle Community Colleges My dad was black, born in Panama, as my grandfather from Monserrat went there to work on the Canal.
 My grandmother was from Jamaica.
 They moved to Chicago where my dad grew up on the South Side.
-My mom’s parents were Issei, first generation Japanese and she was born and lived [...]
+My mom’s parents […]

 Pete Kersey Vero Beach, FL To clarify…it doesn’t matter if you are talking about mixed marriages, mixed blood lines or pure stock of any race….all are human and should be treated with equal high levels of human kindness and dignity.